cmcmorse/cmcmorse.github.io/index.md

 # Education <a name="education"></a>

-* **Georgia Institute of Technology**: Master of Science in Analytics.
-Anticipated 2022.
+* **Georgia Institute of Technology**: Master of Science in Analytics, anticipated 2022.
    * Coursework completed (as of August, 2021):

        Course Number | Course Name | Coding Language